Table of contents

 Watch the video below to learn the best way to retarget people on Facebook & Instagram ads:

-You can also do something similar with the LinkedIn tracking code to retarget people on LinkedIn.
+You can also do something similar with a LinkedIn or Google tracking code to retarget people on there too.

 What is the best way to retarget people using social media?

 Once you’ve started to grow an audience and build traffic on your website through content and social media strategies, retargeting can be a very powerful way to turn those visitors into leads, those leads into customers and those customers into repeat customers.